alexocode/talks/social/compassionate-coding/compassionate-coding.md

 ## We make fun of
 # "untechnical" people

+^
+Things like: "The customer requested the source code in a PDF!"

+^
+It IS pretty funny but we should keep one thing in mind ...

 ---
 ## But what does
 # *technical*
 ## actually mean?

+^
+I looked it up on Wiktionary and this is what came out of it

 ---
 # Technical